- Duration: 18 months

 Join us and study at a School that is ranked in the top 3 in the UK for Physiotherapy (BSc) by The Times and Sunday Times Good University Guide 2019.

-Our postgraduate programme is designed for qualified physiotherapists, across the UK and internationally at any stage of their career (including newly qualified physiotherapists).
+Our postgraduate programme is designed for qualified physiotherapists, across the UK and internationally.

 It gives you the chance to take your learning to the next level, enhancing your skills and knowledge in order to challenge and critically evaluate your own professional practice and inform physiotherapy healthcare in your country.
 The programme will help inform the way you practice, supporting the knowledge and skills required for change management, and service improvement to improve patient care.
 We strive to make sure you are ready for the next step in your career.